The EU Maritime Profile - environment

 The EU aims to be climate-neutral by 2050, meaning that it will be an economy with net-zero greenhouse gas emissions.
 This objective is at the heart of the European Green Deal and in line with the EU’s commitment to global climate action under the Paris Agreement.

 Today, shipping is one of the modes of transport with the lowest carbon dioxide (CO2) emissions per distance and weight carried.
-Despite this, pollution derived from shipping shipping activities has profound implications for air and water quality, and marine and estuarine biodiversity.
+Despite this, pollution derived from shipping activities has profound implications for air and water quality, and marine and estuarine biodiversity.
 Different ship types, operational profiles, cargoes carried, fuels consumed, materials used, arrangements, and control systems make vessels highly complex systems also from an environmental point of view.

 MRV Reported CO2 emissions from ships in the EU